 Positano

-The picture-perfect Marina Grande Beach, bougainvillea-laced walls, and dazzling energy will have you smitten with Positano.
-This village (yes, Positano is a village!) is often called the “vertical city” because of its marvelous stacked buildings that cling to the cliffside and peer out over the Tyrrhenian Sea.
+Positano is coined the “vertical city” because of its marvelous stacked buildings that cling to the cliffside and peer out over the Tyrrhenian Sea.

+Make an obligatory stop at Positano’s iconic church, Chiesa di Santa Maria Assunta.
 Catch some Mediterranean sun at Arienzo or Marina Grande Beach, then peruse the upscale boutiques, and make your way to a series of restaurants for aperitif hour(s).

 Where to Eat & Drink in Positano